-Amends section 245A to limit the deduction for dividends received for the foreign source portion of dividends only to dividends received from a controlled foreign corporation (i.e., a foreign corporation with more than 50% of its ownership interest held by a corporation).
-Current law allows a dividends-received reduction for the foreign-source portion of dividends received by a corporation that owns 10% or more of the foreign corporation.

-- Restores the attribution rule under section 958(b)(4), which was repealed in TCJA, and provides a limitation rule in new section 951B for downward attribution from a foreign person in certain instances. - Applies to dividend distributions after the date of enactment.
-The attribution rules are not retroactive and apply after the date of enactment. - Impact: Increases the U.S. tax liability of U.S. corporations that own between 10% and 50% of a foreign corporation.
+- Changes made to the House-passed version of the bill. - Amends section 245A to limit the 100% dividends received deduction (DRD) for the foreign source portion of dividends only to dividends received from a controlled foreign corporation (which the provision defines as a foreign corporation with more than 50% of its ownership interest held by a U.S. shareholder, rather than 10% or more as under current law). - Allows for a DRD for dividends received by a controlled foreign corporation from a specified 10%-owned foreign corporation if the US shareholder has an inclusion under section 951(a)(1)(a). - Allows a 65% DRD on dividends received directly from 10/50 corporations. - Restores the attribution rule under section 958(b)(4), which was repealed in TCJA, and provides a limitation rule in new section 951B for downward attribution from a foreign person in certain instances. - Applies to dividend distributions after the date of enactment.
+The attribution rules are not retroactive and apply after the date of enactment. - Impact: Limits, but does not eliminate, the DRD for 10/50 corporations.

-Section 138129.
-Limitation on Foreign-Based Company Sales and Services Income.
+SFC Section 128129 [House Section 138129].
+Limitation On Foreign-Based Company Sales And Services Income.

-- Limits foreign-based company sales income and foreign-based company services income to residents of the United States and pass-through entities and branches in the United States (i.e., a taxable unit that is a U.S. resident). - Subjects a U.S. shareholder to tax on its pro-rata share of the controlled foreign corporation's income if it owns the controlled foreign corporation's stock for any day during the taxable year. - Applies generally to taxable years beginning after Dec.
+- No substantive changes. - Limits foreign-based company sales income and foreign-based company services income to residents of the United States and pass-through entities and branches in the United States (i.e., a taxable unit that is a U.S. resident). - Subjects a U.S. shareholder to tax on its pro-rata share of the controlled foreign corporation's income if it owns the controlled foreign corporation's stock for any day during the taxable year. - Applies generally to taxable years beginning after Dec.
 31, 2021, with certain modifications applying after 2017. - Impact: Increases the number of U.S. taxpayers that have Subpart F inclusions.